Who We Serve

 Veteran-Owned Business Loans

 Research indicates that Veteran entrepreneurs own 7.5% of the nation’s 5.4 million businesses having employees.
-Unfortunately, these veterans struggle to get the funding they need to start or scale their business purely due to financial gaps as a result of their time deployed or on active duty.
+Unfortunately, these veterans struggle to get the funding they need to start or scale their businesses purely due to financial gaps as a result of their time deployed or on active duty.

 Immigrant and Refugee-Owned Business Loans